Te Kete Ipurangi Navigation:

 7. Is there anything unusual about the use of time (tense) in the sentences?
 Offer some reasons to explain why the writer wrote the sentences like this.

-Choose one of the other stories from the Horror Masters - Short Stores website and use these questions to analyse the story.
+Choose one of the other appropriate stories from Ambrose Bierce's Present At A Hanging And Other Ghost Stories and use these questions to analyse the story.

 Why Does a Writer Write a Short Story?